-Others will become overly dramatic when sharing in their meetings, with lots of “look at me” behavior readily recognizable to most in the group, except themselves.
-A good sponsor will put an end to this behavior, but not everyone works with a sponsor, or is honest with them, or even listens to their words of wisdom and encouragement.
+Others become overly dramatic when sharing stories, with lots of attention seeking behaviors readily recognizable to most in the group.
+A good sponsor will call this out, but not everyone works with a sponsor.
+Furthermore, some people aren’t completely honest with their sponsors or are simply unable to take a sponsor’s words of wisdom and encouragement to heart.

-While these may seem like silly solutions, they are commonly used.
-The other way to deal with the feelings of this loss of attention may be that you will begin to grow into recovery now.
-Perhaps you can guide these other newer members to the people who have helped you.
-Perhaps you can talk to them about your experience in the first weeks of this group and how you navigated early recovery.
-Quite often, it is those with three weeks, a month, or two months who are most easy for new members to talk to.
+While these cries for attention may seem like silly solutions, they occur quite commonly.
+In spite of these feelings, you may find that you are actually ready to begin to heal and grow.
+Perhaps you can guide newer members to the people who have helped you.
+Perhaps you can talk to them about your initial experience with this group and how you navigated early recovery.
+Quite often, new members find those with just a few weeks or months in recovery to be the most approachable.